localstack/docs/content/en/localstack/configuration.md

 | `DEVELOP` | | Starts a debugpy server before starting LocalStack services
 | `DEVELOP_PORT` | | Port number for debugpy server
 | `WAIT_FOR_DEBUGGER` | | Forces LocalStack to wait for a debugger to start the services

+Additionally, the following *read-only* environment variables are available:

+* `LOCALSTACK_HOSTNAME`: Name of the host where LocalStack services are available.
+Use this     hostname as endpoint (e.g., `http://${LOCALSTACK_HOSTNAME}:4566`) in order to **access the services from within your Lambda functions** (e.g., to store an item to DynamoDB or S3 from a Lambda).

 ## DNS